MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/schema/spec_v_0_2.md

 The value of the `hamiltonian` property is known as a Hamiltonian object, and MUST have the properties `one_electron_integrals` and `two_electron_integrals` as described in the remainder of this section.

 Each problem description object MUST have a property `coulomb_repulsion` whose value is a simple quantity object.
+Each problem description object MUST have a property `energy_offet` whose value is a simple quantity object.
 > [NOTE]
-> This captures the identity term of the Hamiltonian.
+> The values of `coulomb_repulsion` and `energy_offet` added together capture the identity term of the Hamiltonian.

 ##### One-Electron Integrals Object #####